the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-planning.md

 These recommendations are not an exhaustive list, and it is always preferable to include a specific representative or person with lived experience in the event planning to ensure that your event is tailored to the needs of your specific attendees.
 Their inclusion in decision-making processes is essential to achieving an accessible and inclusive event.

-(cl-inclusive-events-planning-intro)=
+(cl-ppie-events-planning-intro)=
-## Accessibility vs. Inclusion: What to focus on
+## Accessibility and Inclusion: What to focus on
-When designing and organising an event, it can be easy to focus on the accessibility requirements of the venue and overlook the steps needed to make an event inclusive and enjoyable for all participants.
+When designing and organising an event, it can be easy to focus on accessibility requirements at the venue, and overlook the steps needed to make an event inclusive and enjoyable for all participants.

 We can think of this in terms of “**Universal Design**” which is about designing an event or environment so that it can be accessed, understood, and used by all people regardless of their background, age, size, ability or disability.
 This is different from “**Accessible Design**” which focuses on designing around specific accessibility requirements.

 An example of Universal Design is the "[Curb Cut effect](https://en.wikipedia.org/wiki/Curb_cut)" which is where curbs on sidewalks and paths are sloped down to meet the main pavement.
-This change was originally suggested to allow wheelchair access to the street without having to step down from a high curb.
+Cutting the curb and adding a slope was originally suggested to allow wheelchair access to the street without having to step down from a high curb.
-The changes also benefit most other pedestrians, people who use prams, cyclists, people with mobility aids, visual impairments, and young people meaning that curb cuts are recognized as being a good universal design change, because they make walkways and street crossings easier to use for everyone.
+This change also benefits most other pedestrians, as well as people who use prams, cyclists, people with mobility aids, and young people meaning that adding curb cuts made walkways and street crossings easier to use for everyone.
 You can read more about Universal Design on the [Universal Design Website](https://universaldesign.ie/what-is-universal-design/), however, you do not need to be an expert in design to organize an inclusive and accessible event.

-Developing an event for a specific community, or that will include a specific group of people with lived experience can put a larger emphasis on specific accessibility features that would be needed to run an inclusive event.
-For example, ensuring materials in braille are provided and using high contrast colours in any visual material for attendees with visual impairments.

-In order to organise an event for people with lived experience, the accessibility requirements of your specific attendees should be identified early and accounted for throughout each stage, and your event should consider using universal design guidelines to ensure your event is as inclusive as possible.

-It can be helpful to think of accessibility as a set of community-wide, behavioral, social, technical decisions that are taken to ensure that all people are welcome and are able to participate in a community or event (cite: Andrea Sanchez Tapia).

-Organising an inclusive event is more than a legal requirement, it is about creating a more equitable, welcoming, and meaningful experience for all participants.

-(cl-inclusive-events-planning-logistics)=
+A core feature of PPIE is that members of the public and other non-researchers are actively involved in the research, and this will also be true for your events.
+When thinking about how to be inclusive of people with lived experience at your event, ensure that you plan beyond just the accessibility requirements that focus on disabilities.
+Using Universal Design to plan your event allows you to take into account what changes can be made to make your event accessible to a wider audience.
+For example, recording your sessions and using closed caption software can directly benefit and meet the accessibility requirements of people with disabilities, but will also benefit a much wider audience as well.
+Similarly, improving the signposting at your event will benefit both members of the public that are new to public events, but also early career researchers that have less experience in attending events.

+This chapter and the examples used in it focus heavily on aspects that are relevant when organising events in which members of the public are expected to attend, based on a universal design framework and an understanding of how the considerations benefit a wide audience as well as members of the public who may be attending your event as people with lived experience.

+This chapter is not designed to replace general recommendations and guidelines for running accessible events for people with disabilities or other accessibility needs, as those will apply to your event planning regardless of whether members of the public are attending them or not.
+At the relevant places, we have linked to the existing “inclusive events” chapters and recommend referring to these.
+If your attendees have accessibility requirements, please ensure that those are planned for and met in addition to taking a universal design approach.

+(cl-ppie-events-planning-logistics)=
 ## Planning - Logistics
 Planning an event involves many stages that can vary in length depending on the size and resources required.
 This section addresses some suggested areas for consideration for events that include people with lived experience as attendees.

 At each stage, your planning documents should reflect an emphasis on accessible and inclusive universal design.

-(cl-inclusive-events-initial-planning)=
+(cl-pppie-events-initial-planning)=
 ## Initial Planning
-An event that will be attended by people with lived experience may be different to events run without inclusivity in mind.
+An event that will be attended by people with lived experience may be different to events planned for an audience consisting only of researchers and research staff.

-Being inclusive at the planning stages ensures that people without lived experience are not making decisions without the input of people with lived experience.
+Being inclusive at the planning stages ensures that people **without** lived experience are not making decisions for people **with** lived experience.
-In particular, actively involving a community representative or person with lived experience in the event planning process will help to ensure both a diverse perspective, and that the accessibility requirements unique to your attendees are identified.
+To prevent this, consider and define how you will actively involve a community representative or person with lived experience in the event planning process.
+This will help to ensure both a diverse perspective, and help your event uphold the research goals of co-creation and public involvement.

+Examples of how you can implement this would be to consider inviting and including representatives and public advisors into the event planning committee, or alternatively consider hosting town halls and feedback forums that can support and make space for a large audience of people with lived experience to share their perspectives and help steer your event towards success.
+You could also consider hosting some focus group sessions at regular stages to get feedback on your plans.

 ```{note}
 If you are able to involve a member of the community, please consider how you will recognize or reimburse the time and contributions made.
 This may involve an honorarium for attending planning meetings and for time spent reviewing policies and other documents.
 You could also consider hosting some focus group sessions at regular stages to get feedback on your plans.

 Where possible, the expertise and labor of people with lived experience should be recognized and renumerated.
 ```

+### Scoping the Event
+As part of the initial planning, it is important to clearly define the event's goals, understand the intended audience and potential attendees, and identify how your event will ensure the active inclusion and involvement of people with lived experiences.

+When scoping these questions, consider establishing a planning committee that can represent the public and patient populations.

 To identify the event's purpose and outcomes, carefully consider your target audience and the reasons behind their inclusion.
+Consider documenting this alongside your planning committee or with input from people with lived experience.

-It is important at this stage to define and document the purpose of public involvement in the event alongside a representative or member of the public with lived experience (cite: NIHR public involvement guidance).
+It is important at this stage to define and document the purpose of public involvement in the event, and doing so alongside a representative or members of the public with lived experience will help to identify how best to design an event that is beneficial and inclusive for your attendees (cite: NIHR public involvement guidance).

-It is important to clearly define the event's goals, understand the intended audience and potential attendees, and to emphasize the importance of including people with lived experiences throughout the event.
+### Preliminary Content Planning
+By involving a representative or getting feedback from members of the public you will also be able to scope and identify topic areas and event content that will be relevant and inclusive of your audience.
+Consider how you can co-develop a program and identify event content that supports various perspectives, backgrounds, and needs.
+This will allow you to create an agenda that fosters an inclusive and engaging experience for everyone involved.

+### Considering Accessibility Requirements
-During the initial planning, organiziers can prioritize inclusion by deciding how accessibility requirements are going to be met at a level suitable for all attendees.
+During the initial planning, it is also important that organisers consider the accessibility requirements of all attendees and establish how accessibility requirements are going to be met at a level suitable for everyone.
-This suitable level should be discussed and defined by people with lived experience and the specific accessibility need.
+This suitable level should be discussed and defined by the expected attendees, including the people with lived experience.
-This includes considering physical and cognitive accessibility, communication needs, and any other accommodations necessary.
+This will help with identifying specific accessibility needs and includes considering physical and cognitive accessibility, communication needs, and any other accommodations necessary.

-Finally, when developing the event agenda, make sure it is inclusive of all attendees.
-Consider various perspectives, backgrounds, and needs, to create an agenda that fosters an inclusive and engaging experience for everyone involved.

-(cl-inclusive-events-power-dynamics)=
+> You can find more information about making events accessible in the Inclusive Events Accessibility Guide.

+(cl-ppie-events-power-dynamics)=
 ### Addressing Power Dynamics
-Acknowledging and addressing the power and privilege differences between members of the public and researchers is an important part of creating an inclusive environment where people with lived experience are able to engage equitably at an event.
+For events where attendees are members of the public and non-researchers, acknowledging and addressing the power and privilege differences between the members of the public and researchers will be an important part of creating an inclusive environment where the attendees with lived experience can engage equitably at an event.

 It can be helpful to acknowledge that people with lived experience are "experts by experience" to help establish equal footing with professionals and researchers who are "experts by profession".

-Your event may be the first event of this type attended by people with lived experience and members of the public, and they may not have pursued higher education compared with attendees who may be researchers by profession.
+Your event may be the first event of this type attended by people with lived experience and members of the public, and many attendees may not have pursued higher education compared with attendees who may be researchers by profession.
 This can create a significant power imbalance due to comfort and experience at the event.

 Networking and social components of the event may feel less welcoming to people with lived experience if they do not know anyone before attending.
+Researchers may attend with some of their regular co-workers or know other attendees already beforehand (especially in niche fields).
-Researchers, especially in niche fields, may know each other quite well or may be more comfortable joining discussions with others who share the same project or university.
+Thus, they may be more comfortable joining discussions with others at your event, compared to members of the public that are not embedded in such pre-existing social networks.
 Try to consider ways to open discussion between attendees to avoid a social separation between researchers and members of the public.

 Additionally, many signifiers of social class can be learned and acquired by research professionals during their career, such as how to present and speak confidently, a familiarity of technology and scientific advances, as well general comfort navigating university campuses.